mcauser/awesome-micropython/readme.md

 * [PyBoard-HC05-Android](https://github.com/KipCrossing/PyBoard-HC05-Android) - Pyboard HC05 Bluetooth adaptor example application.

+#### CAN

+* [micropython-spacecan](https://gitlab.com/alphaaomega/micropython-spacecan) - Spacecan is a MicroPython implementation of the SpaceCAN protocol for embedded systems.

 #### DNS

 * [ICantBelieveItsNotDNS](https://github.com/yschaeff/ICantBelieveItsNotDNS) - "I Can't Believe It's Not DNS!"
 (ICBIND) is an authoritative DNS server for the ESP8266 written in MicroPython.